 For as long as Wordle remains popular, we'll be around releasing these daily guides giving you a helping hand with the day's Wordle.
 Below you'll find the Wordle answer itself, along with an explanation of the word's meaning if you need it.
 But first, take a look at our three daily hints to see if you can figure out the answer for yourself.

 Looking for today's solution?
-Check out the Wordle answer for Tuesday 29 November!
+Check out the Wordle hint and answer for Wednesday 29th November!

 Wordle October 2 hints

 If you need a helping hand deciphering the Wordle answer today, then allow us to aid you with our three carefully chosen clues and hints:

 - Today's Wordle word has a "W" in it.

 - Take off the final letter, and you have an unusual type of sibling.

 It's time to reveal the answer to today's Wordle.
 The word is...

 Yes, "TWINE" is today's Wordle answer, and I hope you solved it despite that pesky "W" getting in the way.
 For those who don't know, twine is a type of thread or string made up of several thinner strands that have been twisted together.
 It's also the basis for the lovely word "entwine", which as you might imagine means to twist two or more things together.

 That's all for your daily dose of Wordle for today.
 Just make sure you don't spoil the answer for any friends or family members (or anyone else for that matter) who haven't yet had a chance to play the game for themselves.
 If you want to share, then do so via Wordle's spoiler-free sharing system.

 Wordle is a very straightforward word guessing game.
 The aim is to guess the correct five-letter word in just six guesses.
 With each guess, the individual letters of your chosen word will highlight green if they're in the correct place, or yellow if they're in the wrong place.
 If a letter doesn't appear in the solution word at all, it'll remain unhighlighted.